 As you might guess, I like a lot of those shows from the past and I like “Derek”.

 So if you like a nice laugh, maybe a good cry and you are a hardcore sentimentalist like me, why not give Derek a shot.
-It is silly, broad and sweet.
-More importantly, it is filled with characters you don’t often see on television and they might just win your hearts.
+It is silly, broad, and sweet.
+More importantly, it is filled with characters you don’t often see on television and they might just win your heart.
 All of season 1 of Derek is currently available on Netflix.